William Ziegler (industrialist): Arctic expeditions

 In 1901, Ziegler became interested in polar research and fitted out his first expedition, consisting of the three ships, America, Frithjof and Belgica, which he placed in charge of Evelyn Briggs Baldwin.
 Mr. Ziegler's main objective was to plant the American flag on the North Pole.
 The next spring, Mr. Ziegler sent out his private secretary, William S. Champ, in charge of a relief expedition on the ship Frithjof.
 Baldwin's differences with his sailing master, Johanson, were followed by his recall.
 Upon the explorer's arrival in the United States, it was announced that all relations between him and Ziegler were off.
 The third expedition fitted out by Mr. Ziegler, and which was still in the Arctic regions at the time of his death, was sent out in the summer of 1903 under the command of Anthony Fiala and Captain Edward Coffin of Edgartown, Massachusetts.

 Indictment for bribery

 In January 1902, Ziegler was indicted for bribery in connection with the baking powder scandal in the Missouri Legislature.
 Governor Odeil declined to honor the requisition issued by Governor Dockery, and Ziegler was never tried on the indictment.
 He declared he could prove an alibi, and that Baldwin had instigated the charge.
+As noted in an expose by muckraker Lincoln Steffens, "while Attourney-General Crow charges Ziegler with bribery out there, all I can prove is that bribes were paid in the interest of Royal [Baking Powder Corporation] [...]
+Ziegler becomes a mere shadow.
+Corrupt Royal agents do the work."